Can Too Much Chlorine in Hot Tub Damage it?

 • Clean your filter and remove any debris that might have accumulated.

-• Check your pH and alkaline levels, being sure that they are between 7.2 and 7.6.
+• Check your pH and alkaline levels, ensuring they are between 7.2 and 7.6.

-• Check your chlorine levels; you should have a pretty good idea of where they are if you’ve been keeping up with them.
+• Check your chlorine levels; you should know where they are if you’ve been keeping up with them.

 Recommended Test Strips